vonalven/vonalven.github.io/index.md

 %}

+The Sankey diagrams were obtained by setting a threshold such that only links of importance higher than 5% are displayed, such that only the highest contributions are displayed.
-From these graphs some conclusions can be drawn:
+A few conclusions can be drawn from observing these graphs:
-- The distance of a listing to transportation (dist_to_station) seems to be a determining factor in most cities.
+- The distance of a listing to transportation (dist_nearest_station) seems to be a determining factor in most cities.
-- Rate of host response appears to be a more important factor in determining the amount of reviews per month for Berlin than for Manchester.
+- Some slight differences can be noticed: the rate of host response appears to be a more important factor in determining the amount of reviews per month for Berlin than for Manchester.
-- ...
+- Overall, similar features, such as number_of_amenities, dist_nearest_station, price, host_since,...
+  seem to appear for all cities, though often contributing with different weights to the success metrics.

 So say you are interested in launching an accommodation business on the plateform in the city of your choice, for example Barcelona.
 You will be able to deduce from the Sankey